vanvalenlab/intro-to-deepcell/data_annotation/DeepCell_Label_interactive_demo.md

 #### Undo and Redo buttons
 ![DeepCell Label undo and redo buttons](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/canvas_boxed_undo_buttons.png)

 Made a mistake?
-Quickly undo or redo your modifications with the buttons above the canvas (keyboard shortcuts available as well).
-These buttons can only be clicked when there are changes that can be undone or redone.
+Undo or redo your modifications with these buttons above the canvas.
+We can also use __Ctrl+Z__ to undo and __Ctrl+Shift+Z__ to redo.

 #### Interactive canvas
 ![DeepCell Label interactive region of canvas](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/canvas_boxed_interactive_canvas.png)

-The interactive canvas is where most of your interaction with the file will take place.
-This canvas displays images (labels, input images, or a combination of the two) and registers click locations as well as other information.
-To select a label, for example, you click on the label of interest in the canvas.
-The different ways you can interact with the canvas to view and modify the file will be covered in later sections of the demo.
+The canvas is where we spend most time in DeepCell Label.
+This canvas displays images slices, can display labels alone, raw images alone, or an overlay of the two.
+We use the canvas to
+  - select labels
+  - browse the image
+  - modify the labels

+To select a label, click on the label on the canvas.

 #### Canvas borders
 ![DeepCell Label edges of interactive canvas](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/canvas_boxed_edges.png)

-The borders surrounding the interactive canvas serve a purpose as well--these change colors as a visual indicator to help contextualize your work at a glance.
-When a border is white, that means you are viewing the edge of the image.
-When a border is black, that indicates that more of the image exists off-canvas in that direction, and can be accessed by panning or zooming out.
+The borders of the canvas help show where we are within an image.
+When the border is white, we are viewing the edge of the image.
+When a border is black, there is more image off-canvas in that direction and we can pan or zoom out to view it.

-## Image viewing options and controls
+## Image viewing controls
-You should have the [demo file](https://caliban-input.s3.us-east-2.amazonaws.com/janelia_demo/HeLa-S3_janelia_demo_version.npz) loaded in [DeepCell Label](https://label.deepcell.org/) to follow along and try these controls for yourself.
+We should now have the [demo file](https://caliban-input.s3.us-east-2.amazonaws.com/janelia_demo/HeLa-S3_janelia_demo_version.npz) loaded in [DeepCell Label](https://label.deepcell.org/) to follow along and try these controls.

 ### Changing between input image and label views
 ![DeepCell Label different display options side by side](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/different_displays.png)

-#### Changing interaction mode also changes display
-The two main interaction modes, whole-label and pixel-editing modes, also have different image displays.
-The files open in pixel-editing mode by default, where the images are displayed as an overlay of labels on top of the input image.
-You can switch back and forth between whole-label and pixel-editing modes with the "e" key.
-In whole-label mode, you will see either the input image or an image of the labels.

-#### Changing between input and label images in whole-label mode
+#### Change mode
-To switch between these viewing modes, use the "z" key.
-Note that even when labels are not displayed on screen, you can still hover over image regions to see label information in the infopane, and can select these labels for actions.
+Recall that DeepCell Label has two modes, whole-label mode and paint modes.
+We start in paint mode by default.
+To switch between these modes, use the "e" key.

+You can tell which mode we are in by looking at which image the canvas displays.
+ - In paint mode, we see an overlay of labels on top of the raw image.
+ - In whole-label mode, we only see either the raw image or the labels.
+You can switch between the raw image and the labels with the "z" key.

-### Changing the field of view
+### Change the field of view

-#### Zooming
+#### Zoom
-To zoom in and out on the image, you can hold down the alt key on your keyboard while scrolling up and down over the interactive canvas.
-Alternatively, you can zoom out with the "minus" key (-) on your keyboard and zoom in with the "equals" key (=) on your keyboard.
-Note that you can't zoom out past 100%, since at that level of zoom, the full image is scaled so that the display fits in your browser window.
+Scroll on the canvas while holding the "Alt" key to zoom.
+We can also zoom out with the "minus" key (-) and zoom in with the "equals" key (=).

-#### Panning
+#### Pan
-You can pan around the image when it is zoomed in at any level above 100%.
-To pan, hold down the spacebar while you click and drag.
-You will not be able to pan past the edges of the image.
+Click and drag on the canvas while holding the spacebar to pan.

-### Adjusting image brightness and contrast
+### Adjust image brightness and contrast

-#### Adjusting contrast
+#### Adjust contrast
-To adjust the contrast of the input image, scroll up or down over the interactive canvas.
-This adjustment will often be the most helpful for increasing the visibility of objects.
-The contrast will be adjusted only if you can see the input image in your display (no adjustment will be applied if you are on the labels-only view).
+Scroll up or down on the canvas to adjust the contrast.
+Increasing contrast improves the visibility of objects in the raw image.
+We can only change contrast while viewing the raw image, not when viewing only the labels.

-#### Adjusting brightness
+#### Adjust brightness
-To adjust the brightness of the input image, hold down the shift key while scrolling up or down over the interactive canvas.
-Like contrast adjustment, the brightness will only change if you can see the input image in your display.
+Scroll up or down on the canvas while holding the shift key to adjust brightness.
+As with contrast adjustment, we can only change brightness while viewing the raw image.

-#### Resetting brightness and contrast
+#### Reset brightness and contrast
 Press the zero (0) key to reset brightness and contrast to their default values.
-You can also undo and redo brightness and contrast changes with the undo/redo buttons or keyboard shortcuts.

-#### Inverting light/dark (pixel-editing mode)
+#### Invert light/dark (paint mode only)
-Inverting the grayscale input image in pixel-editing mode can sometimes help visualization of the label overlay image.
-To invert the image, press the "i" key while in pixel-editing mode.
-This will not affect the image display when in whole-label mode.
+Press the "i" key to invert the raw image.
+Inverting the  raw image in pixel-editing mode can help to see objects under the label overlay.
+Inverting only works in paint mode and does not change the display in whole-label mode.

 ### Highlighting labels
-The "h" key will turn highlighting on and off.
-Highlighted labels work slightly differently in pixel-editing and whole-label modes, so we will cover highlighting in more detail later.
-Turning highlighting on and off only affects how the labels are displayed to you, and does not affect the actual labels in the file.
+Press the "h" key to toggle highlighting on and off.
+Highlighted labels work differently in paint mode and whole-label mode, so we will cover highlighting in more detail later.

-### Changing the part of the file being displayed
+### Changing the displayed image slice

-Each of these controls will only work if there are alternate parts of the file to be displayed.
-Eg, you can't change frames in a file that only has a single frame.
+#### Change frames
+Press the "d" or right arrow key to go forward through frames.

+Press the "a" or left arrow key to go backward through frames.

+You can cycle to the last/first frame when viewing the first/last frame.

 #### Change channel
-To change the channel of the input image being displayed, press "c" or shift + c.
-(Shift + c will change channels in the opposite order that "c" does but otherwise works the same.)
-Note that there must not be selected labels (whole-label mode) to change channels, as the "c" key can also be used for some actions in this mode.
-You do not have to have the input image visible to change channels.
+Press "C" or "Shift+C" to change the channel of the displayed image.
+"C" increments the channel, while "Shift+C" decrements teh channel.

+Make sure you have no selected labels when changing channels, as the "c" key can change labels in whole-label mode.

-When you change channels, you should see the "channel" information in the infopane update.
-Your brightness and contrast adjustments for each channel will be stored seperately.
+Brightness and contrast adjustments for each channel are stored seperately.
 Try adjusting the brightness and contrast in a few channels and see what it's like to cycle between them!

 #### Change feature
+Press "F" key (to increment) or "Shift+F" (to decrement) to change the displayed feature.

+Make sure you have no labels selected, as "f" fills holes in whole-label mode.

-Changing features works similarly to changing channels in a file, and uses the "f" key or shift + f.
-Like changing channels, there must not be labels selected, and you do not need to have the labels displayed to change features.
-This demo file only contains one feature, so you will not be able to try this functionality right now.
+The demo file only contains one feature, so you will not be able to try this functionality right now.

-#### Change frames
-To go forward through frames in a file, press the "d" or right arrow key.
-To go backward through frames in a file, press the "a" or left arrow key.
-You can go backward from the first frame in the file to cycle back to the end of the file, and can go forward from the last frame of the file to return to the beginning.
-When you change frames, you should see the "frame" information in the infopane update, with the displayed image updating shortly afterward.

 Now that you know how to move through and view files with DeepCell Label, take a minute to explore the file.
-Next, we will cover whole-label actions starting in frame 5 of the demo file, so make sure you are able to get to this frame and toggle whole-label mode using the controls covered so far.
+Next, we will cover whole-label actions starting in frame 5 of the demo file, so make sure you can get to this frame and toggle whole-label mode using the controls covered so far.

-## Whole-label modifications to annotation file
+## Whole-label mode
-In this section, we will cover the different whole-label actions available to modify annotation files.
+In this section, we will cover the different whole-label actions available to edit labels.
 We will use these actions to fix specific errors throughout the label file, but you can also try them on other labels to see how they work.

 ### Selecting labels in whole-label mode
-Labels are selected by clicking on them.
-Up to two labels can be selected in whole-label mode.
-Some actions require just one label, while others require two labels.
-Clicking on labels once two have been selected will overwrite the second label selected.
+Select a labels by clicking on it.
+We can select up to two labels in whole-label mode.
+Some actions require just one selected label, while others require two selected labels.
+Clicking on a label after selecting two overwrites the second selected label with the new label.

 #### Highlighted labels in whole-label mode
-In whole-label mode, selected labels can be displayed with a highlight.
-This will change the color of the selected labels to be red, and only affects how the labels are displayed to you.
-We recommend that highlighting be kept on so you can be sure you have selected the label(s) you intend to modify.
-If only one label is selected, you can cycle the highlight to different labels with the bracket keys ( \[ and \] ); this will also deselect the original label you clicked on.
+In whole-label mode, we can highlight the selected labels.
+Highlighting makes selected labels bright red.
+We recommend using highlighting to make sure we have selected the label(s) we intend to modify.

+If we've only selected one label, we can cycle the highlighted label with the bracket keys ( "\[" and "\]" ).
+This deselects the original selected label.

 ### Swapping labels
-Two labels can be swapped with each other to change the value of each label.
-This can be useful in timelapse or 3D files, where linking labels across different frames is an important aspect of labeling the full file.

-To swap two labels, select two different labels, then press the "s" key.
-A message will appear in "state" asking you to confirm the swap; you can either swap the labels in the same frame (press "s" again to choose this option), or swap them across all frames (press spacebar to confirm this option).
+Select two different labels, then press the "s" key to swap the selected labels.
+A prompt will appear in "state" to confirm the swap where we can
+ - press "S" to swap the labels in only the current frame ( again to choose this option),
+ - press the spacebar to swap them across all frames, or
+ - press "Esc" to quit the action.

+Swapping labels This can be useful in timelapse or 3D files with many frames, where consistent labels across each frame is required for labeling correctness.

 #### Suggested swap
 ![DeepCell Label demo labels for suggested swap](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/resized_suggested_swap.png)